koolproxy/merlin-koolproxy/README.md

 # merlin-koolproxy
-a powerfull ad remove software for merlin xiaobao firmware
+a powerful ad remove software for merlin xiaobao firmware